Australia 2022 FIFA World Cup bid: Cost concerns and benefits

-Several stories in the Australian media question the restrictions and privileges that FIFA will demand of host cities at taxpayer expense, in addition to the need to build and improve so many stadia or whether "mega-events" like the World Cup are cost-effective.
-The FFA has argued that these costs are overstated.
+Several stories in the Australian media questioned the restrictions and privileges that FIFA would have demanded of host cities at taxpayer expense, in addition to the need to have built and improved so many stadia or whether "mega-events" like the World Cup are cost-effective.
+FFA argued that these costs were overstated.

-A report conducted by McKinsey consultants on behalf of FIFA, rated an Australian World Cup to be the worst in term of revenue.
+A McKinsey consultants report, with FIFA's support, rated an Australian World Cup to have been the least profitable.
 The United States were rated at 100%, Japan 73%, South Korea 71%, Qatar 70%, and Australia on 68%.

-A study by global research firm IBISWorld claimed that the 2022 World Cup would be worth $35.5 billion to the Australian economy – four times the amount generated by the 2000 Sydney Olympics.
+A study by global research firm IBISWorld claimed that the 2022 World Cup would have been worth $35.5 billion to the Australian economy – four times the amount generated by the 2000 Sydney Olympics.

 Government support

-Australia's bid has received government support from an early stage, with former-Prime Minister John Howard announcing federal and state/territory government support before FFA announced their intention to bid.
+Australia's bid received government support from an early stage, with former Prime Minister John Howard announcing federal and state/territory government support before FFA announced their intention to bid.

-Bid Chairman Frank Lowy AC announced at the bid launch that he has the personal commitment of the then-Australian Prime Minister, Kevin Rudd, who announced the Federal Government's support for the bid in February 2008.
-In December 2008, Federal minister for sport Kate Ellis announced that the federal government would give Football Federation Australia $45.6 million to fund its World Cup bid preparation.
-Leader of the Opposition Malcolm Turnbull affirmed the support of the Opposition on 11 December 2008 and again at the formal launch of the bid in June 2009.
+Bid Chairman Frank Lowy AC announced at the bid launch that he had the personal commitment of the then-Australian Prime Minister, Kevin Rudd, who announced the Federal Government's support for the bid in February 2008.
+In December 2008, Federal Minister for Sport Kate Ellis announced that the Australian Government would give FFA $45.6 million to fund its World Cup bid preparation.
+Leader of the Opposition Malcolm Turnbull affirmed the support of the opposition on 11 December 2008 and again at the formal launch of the bid in June 2009.

 Rudd met with Sepp Blatter to discuss the Federal Government's support of the bid in Zurich in July 2009.

 On 23 December 2009, with concerns over costs and effects of the bid upon other sporting codes, the Federal Government established a task force to take over much of the communication lacking by the bid in Australia.
-The taskforce will negotiate with governments regarding responsibility for stadium improvements, new facilities and financial guarantees.
-It will also organise and clarify ground-sharing arrangements with other sports and possible compensation for loss of venues.
+The taskforce sought to negotiate with governments regarding responsibility for stadium improvements, new facilities and financial guarantees.
+It intended to organise and clarify ground-sharing arrangements with other sports and possible compensation for loss of venues.

 Bid website

-Australia's bid website was launched 14 June 2009 and contained bid information as well as being a social media platform where users could share content and connect with each other.
+Australia's bid website was launched on 14 June 2009 and contained bid information as well as being a social media platform where users could share content and connect with each other.

-At the launch, FFA chairman Frank Lowy AC said the people of Australia were its "secret weapon" to snaring the 2018 or 2022 FIFA World Cup and encouraged the public to join the Association football-themed social networking web site.
+At the launch, FFA chairman Frank Lowy AC said the people of Australia were its "secret weapon" to snaring the 2018 or 2022 FIFA World Cup and encouraged the public to join the social networking website.
 The public campaign was the first bid for a major event driven almost entirely by social media.
 Actress Nicole Kidman, actor Hugh Jackman, model Elle Macpherson and sports stars Ian Thorpe (swimming), Liz Ellis (netball), Mark Webber (Formula One) and Steve Waugh (cricket) joined to help promote the bid.
+Qantas, Cisco Systems and PricewaterhouseCoopers were the bid's official sponsors.